-ENG 242 or Survey of American Literature II

-ENG 244 Survey of English Literature II 3

-HIS 102 History of Western Civilization II

-or

-HIS 122 U. S. History II

-UI LIN 112 History of World Civilization II 2

-or 5

-Approved SOC or PSY requirement

-(SOC 202 2, PSY 202, ECO 201, SOC 2xx,

-PSY 2xx) 3
+ENG 242 or Survey of American Literature II ENG 244 HIS 102 Survey of English Literature II History of Western Civilization II 3 or HIS 122 U. S. History II or HIS 112 or History of World Civilization II 3 (SOC 202, F OC or PSY requirement PSY 202, ECO 201, SOC 2xx, PSY 2xx) 3

-\ Students may be advised to take the following courses under their Social Science or Humanities Elective requirement if the Program Director determines that the student needs to develop these linguistic skills prior to taking required EIP courses.
+Students may be advised to take the following courses under their Social Science or Humanities Elective requirement if the Program Director determines that the student needs to develop these linguistic skills prior to taking required EIP courses.

-Total 14

-EIP Elec tive 1

-Interpreting IV 1

-EIP 234 Spoken-to-Signed I
+EIP 231 Spoken-to-Signed Interpreting I 1

-EIP 233 Spoken-to-Signed 1
+EIP 232 Spoken-to-Signed Interpreting II 1

-Interpreting II 1
+EIP 233 Spoken-to-Signed Interpreting III 1

-EIP 232 Interpreting I Spoken-to-Signed 1
+EIP 234 Spoken-to-Signed Interpreting IV 1

-EIP 231 Spoken-to-Signed
+EIP Elective 1